NotDamien/zombiesurvival2014/README.md

 - Updated Health HUD
 - Different Font

-   If you do plan on hosting this gamemode on a dedicated server, or shared, whatever I would go here instead so you can just download it from here and drag and drop.

    I will not be updating this, what you do beyond this point is all you, be creative and have fun :-)